Authors’ Guidelines

 Keywords: Three to six keywords (MeSH terms check at https://meshb.nlm.nih.gov/search) arranged alphabetically separated by semicolons and ending with a full stop.
 Only the first letter of the first keyword upper case, rest lower case.
 No abbreviations.

-INTRODUCTION in a maximum of 200 words.
-Anything extra can be strategically placed in MATERIALS AND METHOD or DISCUSSION sections.
+INTRODUCTION in a maximum of 300 words.
+Anything extra can be strategically placed in METHODOLOGY or DISCUSSION sections.

 State the background of the study, rationale, and objective.
 In the background, the information should be given as global, regional, and local.